Rdubya54/Stream-Modeling-Monitoring-Toolbox/README.md

 **Stream Modeling/Monitoring Toolbox**

-The Stream Modeling/Monitoring Toolbox is a GIS toolbox that allows the user to extract various stream data for thier input area of interest using only a LiDAR data as an input.
+The Stream Modeling/Monitoring Toolbox is a GIS toolbox that allows the user to extract various stream data for thier input area of interest using only LiDAR data as an input.
 Stream data the Stream Modeling/Monitoring Toolbox can extract includes:

     * Flow Direction
     * Flow Accumulation